Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • state of shock.

-If the analysis indicators are significantly reduced, the blood is acidified.
-In case of delayed treatment, a lethal outcome is inevitable.
+If the analysis indicators are significantly reduced, the blood becomes acidic.
+At untimely treatment death is inevitable.

-We examined the decoding and norms of blood acid base balance in children and adults.
+We looked at the decoding and norms of blood acid base in children and adults.

-• Study of the level of carboxyhemoglobin in the blood 500 rubles.
+• Testing the level of carboxyhemoglobin in the blood RUB 500.

-• Study of the level of methemoglobin in the blood 500 rubles.
+• Testing the level of methemoglobin in the blood RUB 500.

-Study of the acid-base state (ACS) or acid-base state (CBS) is important in the diagnosis and treatment of various emergency conditions, including surgical ones.
+Study of acid-base state (ABC) or acid-base status (ABS) is important in the diagnosis and treatment of various emergency conditions, including surgical ones.

-Acidity and alkalinity are understood as the concentration of free hydrogen ions (H +) in a solution, i.e. blood pH.
-For the efficient course of vital processes, the concentration of free hydrogen ions (H +) must be within strict limits.
-In fact, the study of acid base balance includes, along with measuring pH, the determination of physiologically important gases present in the blood (oxygen - О 2 and carbon dioxide - СО 2) and about 20 other parameters.
+Acidity and alkalinity mean the concentration of free hydrogen ions (H +) in a solution, i.e. Blood pH.
+For the efficient functioning of vital processes, the concentration of free hydrogen ions (H +) must be within strict limits.
+In fact, the study of acid-base balance includes, along with measuring pH, the determination of physiologically important gases present in the blood (oxygen - O 2 and carbon dioxide - CO 2) and about 20 other parameters.
 All these indicators and their values are closely interrelated with each other.

-Patients in the intensive care unit and operating unit may experience significant changes in these parameters within short periods of time.
-Acid-base balance studies, unlike all other types of laboratory tests, are performed on arterial blood samples.
+Patients in the intensive care unit and operating room may experience significant changes in these indicators over short periods of time.
+Research on acid-basic acid, unlike all other types laboratory tests, performed on arterial blood samples.

-For the normal functioning of all cells in the body, oxygen (O 2) is needed.
-The decisive role in the transport of oxygen to the tissues belongs to the hemoglobin contained in erythrocytes.
-The term "hemoglobin" means several forms of hemoglobin that are present in human blood, both in normal conditions and in pathology.
-More than 98% of the oxygen absorbed by the lungs from the inhaled air is carried to the cells of the body in the form of oxyhemoglobin.
-Normally, small amounts of hemoglobin fractions are present in the blood, which are not capable of carrying O 2 - dyshemoglobins (sulfhemoglobin, methemoglobin, carboxyhemoglobin).
+For normal functioning All cells of the body require oxygen (O 2).
+The decisive role in the transport of oxygen to tissues belongs to the hemoglobin contained in red blood cells.
+The term “hemoglobin” refers to several forms of hemoglobin that are present in human blood, both normally and in pathology.
+More than 98% of the oxygen absorbed by the lungs from the inhaled air is transferred to the body's cells in the blood in the form of oxyhemoglobin.
+Normally, small quantities of hemoglobin fractions are present in the blood that are not capable of carrying O2 - dishemoglobins (sulfhemoglobin, methemoglobin, carboxyhemoglobin).

-Methemoglobin is constantly formed as a result of the normal metabolism of cells in the body.
+Methemoglobin is constantly formed as a result of normal metabolism of body cells.
 Methemoglobin contains ferric iron and is not capable of transporting oxygen!
-With the formation of significant amounts of methemoglobin, the transport function of blood is sharply impaired.
-The body has a mechanism for regulating the level of methemoglobin in the blood, which maintains the proportion of this fraction not higher than 1.0-1.5% of the total hemoglobin.
+When significant amounts of methemoglobin are formed, the transport function of the blood is sharply disrupted.
+The body has a mechanism for regulating the level of methemoglobin in the blood, which maintains the proportion of this fraction not higher than 1.0 - 1.5% of total hemoglobin.

 Indications:

-· To make a diagnosis blood gas analysis is an integral part of the diagnosis of respiratory failure and primary hyperventilation.
+· To make a diagnosis Blood gas analysis is an integral part of diagnosing respiratory failure and primary hyperventilation.
 It also detects metabolic acidosis and alkalosis.

 · To assess the severity of the disease

-· To monitor the effectiveness of treatment this analysis is very important for the selection of oxygen (O 2) therapy for patients with chronic respiratory failure type 2 and for the optimization of ventilator settings.
+· To monitor the effectiveness of treatment Such analysis is very important for selecting oxygen (O2) therapy for patients with chronic respiratory failure type 2 and for optimizing ventilator settings.

 An increase in methemoglobin (FMetHb) in the blood develops when:

-· Hereditary deficiency of NADH-methemoglobin reductase: low activity of the enzyme manifests itself in early childhood.
+hereditary deficiency of NADH-methemoglobin reductase: low enzyme activity manifests itself in early childhood.
 As a rule, this disease has no clinical consequences, manifesting itself as a minor cosmetic defect.

-The presence of abnormal variants of hemoglobin, designated as hemoglobin M
+presence of abnormal variants of hemoglobin, designated hemoglobin M

 An increase in carboxyhemoglobin (FCOHb) in the blood develops when:

-· Carbon monoxide poisoning.
-At the level of FCOHb above 30%, severe headaches, general weakness, vomiting, shortness of breath, tachycardia are noted, and at a level of 50%, convulsions, coma; above 70%, respiratory failure occurs and death is possible.
+· carbon monoxide poisoning.
+When FСOHb levels are above 30%, severe headaches are observed, general weakness, vomiting, shortness of breath, tachycardia, and at a level of 50% - convulsions, coma; above 70% occurs respiratory failure and possible death.

 Methodology:

-Determination of blood gases, acid-base status, oximetry parameters are carried out on an ABL 800 FLEX analyzer manufactured by RADIOMETR, Denmark, determination of up to 50 parameters.
+Determination of blood gases, acid-base status, oximetry parameters are carried out on the ABL 800 FLEX analyzer from RADIOMETR, Denmark, determination of up to 50 parameters.

-A decrease or increase in one indicator - blood pH - indicates acidosis or alkalosis, but does not give an exhaustive answer to the question of which component of acid-base balance is disturbed: respiratory or metabolic.
+A decrease or increase in one indicator - blood pH - indicates acidosis or alkalosis, but does not provide a comprehensive answer to the question of which component of the acid base is disturbed: respiratory or metabolic.

-If, however, two indicators are interpreted (pH and pCO 2), then the determination of the priority of acid base balance disturbance becomes possible (Table 1).
+If two indicators are interpreted (pH and pCO2), then determining the primacy of the acid-base balance disorder becomes possible (Table 1).

 Table 1.
-Determination of the priority of acid-base balance disorder
+Determination of the primacy of the acid-base balance disorder

 (norm 7.35 - 7.45)